ORIGINS

 A focused effort is long-overdue to foster collaboration on policies, partnerships and reforms that deliver broad-based economic and social gain and drive progress toward the 1.5-degree target and climate resiliency.

-At COP30, the Brazilian COP Presidency has launched the Integrated Forum on Climate Change and Trade (IFCCT).
-This webpage introduces the IFCCT vision and key aspects proposed for the Forum.
+This webpage introduces the IFCCT vision and key aspects of the Forum.

 Vision